ROCm/rdc/README.md

 ## Building RDC library without ROCM Run time (optional)

 The user can choose to not build RDC diagnostic ROCM Run time.
 This will eliminate the need for ROCM Run time.
-To build in this way, -DBUILD_ROCRTEST=off should be passed on the the cmake command line:
+To build in this way, -DBUILD_RUNTIME=off should be passed on the the cmake command line:

-    cmake -B build -DBUILD_ROCRTEST=off
+    cmake -B build -DBUILD_RUNTIME=off

 ## Update System Library Path